perpetualgrimace/v5.jamesferrell.me/content/5-blog/1-discipline-of-self-teaching/blog-article.en.md

 Text:

-*intro: This post was originally written for <a href="http://bermanadvertising.com">Berman Advertising</a>.
+*This post was originally written for <a href="http://bermanadvertising.com">Berman Advertising</a>.
 Jeff admires my ability to figure out how to do stuff and asked me to write about that.
 So that's what I did.*

 Some people discover the thing that they want to do for the rest of their lives in a moment of clarity.
 Some refer to this as a calling.
 At one point, in the midst of their daily routine, EUREKA!
 They realize this is the thing for them.